-If a person cannot qualify for individual coverage on their own because they are considered "uninsurable" due to a pre-existing medical condition, there is a state-subsidized health plan called CoverColorado3.
-Established by the Colorado legislature in 1991, CoverColorado is a non-profit organization whose mission is to provide a health insurance program that promotes access to health care for Coloradans whose health prohibits or substantially limits access to commercial health insurance.
+In 2013, if a person did not qualify for individual coverage on their own because they were considered "uninsurable" due to a pre-existing medical condition, there was a state-subsidized health plan called CoverColorado2.
+Established by the Colorado legislature in 1991, CoverColorado is a non-profit organization whose mission is to provide a health insurance program that promotes access to health care for Coloradans whose health prohibits or substantially limits access to health insurance.
 Since this is a high-risk pool, the rates offered are generally higher than commercial insurance carriers.
-Enrollment in CoverColorado was 13,841 on December 14, 2011.
-Colorado is one of 35 states that have a high-risk pool insurance plan.
+Enrollment in CoverColorado was 13,670 on December 14, 2013.
+Colorado is one of 35 states that had a high-risk pool insurance plan.
+CoverColorado stopped providing coverage as of December 31, 2013.